 - F1.3.1 A student will normally be examined orally on the programme of work and on the field of study in which the programme lies.
 Where, for reasons of sickness, disability or comparable valid cause, the Faculty Research Degrees Committee is satisfied that a student would be under serious disadvantage if required to undergo a conventional oral examination, an alternative form of examination may be approved.
-Such approval will not be given on the grounds that the student's knowledge of and ability in spoken English is inadequate. - F1.3.2 The oral examination will be held at the University and will be conducted on a face-toface basis, and not by electronic means, unless exceptional approval for it to be held elsewhere, or in another format, is obtained from the Faculty Research Degrees Committee. - F1.3.3 The student must attend the oral or other approved form of examination on the agreed date.
+Such approval will not be given on the grounds that the student's knowledge of and ability in spoken English is inadequate. - F1.3.2 The oral examination will be held either: - (i) at the University and will be conducted on a face-to-face basis, and not by electronic means; or - (ii) by video-conference, in accordance with the Guidance for Conducting Oral Examinations by Video-Conference. - F1.3.3 The student must attend the oral or other approved form of examination on the agreed date.
 If circumstances arise which prevent the student from attending their oral examination, they must provide a valid reason supported by documentary evidence.